Howlerloud/Elemental-game/README.md

 <ul>
   <li>A secret level that appears after 5 consecutive wins that changes the monsters image to something new and jumbles up the element type wording so fire will look something like "RFIE" to throw the user off.</li>
   <li>A economy system with a shop after each win allowing the player to change the way the game is played for example "Boots of swiftness: Once used the player will retreat from the dungeon, keeping their win count but the boots will be destroyed."</li>
+    <li>Adding Light and Dark elements to the game on hard mode.</li>
+  <li>On easy mode give the user 2 lives with each element so they don't lose on first pick.</li>
 </ul>
 <h3>How to Fork</h4>
 <p>To fork the Essex Pc's repository:</p>